 Complications of an Untreated Sinus Infection

-The eye socket is a very small, enclosed area, meaning that swelling can cause increased pressure that can lead to permanent eye damage is treatment is not sought immediately.
-So if you are suffering from an untreated sinus infection, and have severe eye pain or visual loss you should seek medical attention immediately.
+The eye socket is a very small, enclosed area, meaning that swelling can cause increased pressure that can lead to permanent eye damage.
+The infection can spread causing meningitis an even death.
+If you have severe eye pain or visual loss you should seek medical attention immediately.

 Complication 5: Asthma